Welcome to 6EB 2022/23

 At the weekend, I enjoy going to watch live sporting events such as football, tennis and cricket.
 I also enjoy travelling, art and cooking.
 During the school holidays, I like to experiment in the kitchen, trying out new recipes for my family and friends to enjoy.
 I have recently started to plan my wedding and I am really excited for what the future holds.

 Year 6 is such a special year and I feel blessed to be teaching such a wonderful group of children in their last year here at St Edward’s.
-It is such an honour and a pleasure to work with such fantastic staff, children and parents.
+It is an honour and a pleasure to work with such fantastic staff, children and parents.
 If you need anything at all, I am always here to listen and help where I can.
 I have attached a photo of myself just in case you are unsure of what I look like.

-The children have settled in extremely well on their transition days considering the circumstances and time they have had off.
-From the very first day they have come in with big smiles, full of stories and with excellent attitudes towards their work.
+The children have settled in extremely well on their transition days and I have really enjoyed getting to know them.
 6EB are so eager to please and have already earned marbles in the class marble jar and lots of table team points!

 The first two books we will be studying are ‘Goodnight Mister Tom’ and ‘The Boy in the Striped Pyjamas’.
 I love stories and at times get carried away when reading them, but the children's enthusiasm fuels this even more.
-I am really looking forward to the wonderful things we can share together and the experiences that we will have in Year 6.
+I am really looking forward to the wonderful lessons we can share together and the experiences that we will have in Year 6.
 We have so much to look forward to, including: Confirmation, trips, SATs and of course the highly anticipated end of year play.

 Take care everybody,

 Summer 1 Week 4

 We have had another very busy week in Year 6.
 We enjoyed a whole-school commonwealth assembly in the hall and we found out that our island country of focus is New Zealand.
 We're so excited to learn all about New Zealand and the commonwealth in our themed lessons next week.